By Lucy Buglass

 Choosing between dog breeds can be very hard.
 Unfortunately for one British dog, it’s at risk of extinction as its numbers are now at an all-time low.

-Data on dog breeds from the Kennel Club has revealed that whilst the Labrador is Britain’s most popular, the Pointer is now at risk of extinction.
+Data on dog breeds from the Kennel Club shows that whilst the Labrador is Britain’s most popular, the Pointer is now at risk of extinction.

 But, in an effort to protect dog breeds, the Kennel Club is urging Brits to resist adopting popular dogs.
 Bill Lambert, a spokesperson, says, “People simply forget there are so many different dog breeds, with different personalities and characteristics, and it’s not just the popular, well-known ones that make a great match for our varying lifestyles.”